JerrryLu/cse134-hw5/README.md

 Jerry Lu A15923516

 Links for HTTP and the Web Component can be found in the footer.
-I also assumed that no empty articles were permitted so the article name/body were also required for post/put.
+I assumed that no empty articles were permitted so the article name/body were required for post/put.
+I assumed post and put required all the fields, delete only required the id, and get doesn't require any but can use the id field.

 # Main Website:
 https://leafy-donut-920963.netlify.app/